simogerr/simogerr/README.md

 ![gitHub_banner](https://github.com/simogerr/AIV/blob/main/resources/gitbanner_readme.png)
 ### Hi there 👋
-I'm Simone, passionate about building game and currently diving into the world of video game development.
-My journey as a developer is just beginning, and I'm excited to explore the challenges and opportunities that the game development realm has to offer.
-From crafting engaging gameplay mechanics to creating captivating visuals, I'm shaping my path in the world of video game development.🎮✨
+I'm Simone, passionate about game development.
+I'm excited to explore the challenges and opportunities in crafting engaging gameplay mechanics and captivating visuals.
+I'm shaping my path in the field of video game programming, and I welcome feedback to help refine and enhance my journey.🎮✨

 <!--
 **simogerr/simogerr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.